sparkfabrik/company-playbook/content/resources/seniority-acc-lead-developer.md

 </span>

-#### Lucidity
+### Lucidity

-You have clear what's expected from you and what you have to do to match the expectation.
+You have a clear understanding of what's expected from you and what you have to do to match the expectation.
 When you feel like you lost your goals, you speak up and do your best to have them clear.
+You understand when your junior colleagues are stuck because of this issue and, with patience, you help them get out of the _impasse_.

 <span class='score only-print'>